sugaryourcoffee/secondhand/doc/MySQL-failover.md

 Restore database on server
 --------------------------
 We now restore the previously dumped database from the server on the slave.
-This will include the logfile name and logfile position.
+This will include the log file name and log file position.

     development$ ssh uranus